elgrove/elgrove/README.md

 🦄  I'm currently working for a pioneer in behavioural analytics for investment professionals

-🧱  We're building a new platform for scale on AWS with event-driven microservices
+🧱  We're building a new platform for scale on AWS with event-driven, serverless microservices

 🛠  I'm interested in modern tooling that can make a developer's life easier

-🏘  I occasionally code in my spare time and have some projects hosted here
+🏘  I like to write code to solve problems in my day-to-day life, the fruits of which can be found here

 🐎  Check out the AWS Chalice & Terraform pattern for super fast app development, I think it's pretty cool